JoshOn360Hz/Making-the-R1-useful/readme.md

 ### If something goes wrong
 - if you hard brick you can flash back to stock using rabbits tool [here](https://rabbit-hmi-oss.github.io/flashing/)
 - if you soft brick and can get in to recovery / fastboot you can reflash the OS using the commands above

+### Notes

+- I have not been able to get Play Integrety to pass other than basic integrety (custom props and magiskhide + other modules) , some apps including ChatGPT will refuse to work due to this, possibly due to bootloader unlock or rom choice.

+- Bluetooth audio can be temperamental on some headphones, I have had issues with Airpods Pro 2 ( USB-C ).